-Homemade Butterscotch Sauce is rich, smooth, and velvety with a buttery brown sugar flavor, hint of vanilla, and touch of salt for balance.
-It comes together in just 10 minutes from start-to-finish and is better than anything you can buy at the store!
+Learn how easy it is to make homemade butterscotch sauce with this no-fail recipe!
+It’s rich, smooth, and velvety with a buttery brown sugar flavor, hint of vanilla, and touch of salt.
+It comes together in just 10 minutes from start-to-finish, and is better than anything you can buy at the store!

-I don’t know about you, but I can’t remember the last time I had butterscotch sauce.
+I don’t know about you, but I can’t remember the last time I had butterscotch syrup.

 Maybe it’s from a bygone era, or maybe it’s just not that popular here.
 It always seems to take the backseat to its more popular cousin, caramel sauce.
 But butterscotch is worth revisiting!